lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 layout: post
 title: The idiomatic comparison in Python
 date: 2020-07-08
-description: Comparing objects and values of objects: operators «==» and «is»
+description: Comparing objects and values of objects.
 ---

 Some newbies in Python often improperly use the operators `is` and `==` without